NOTE: This is a sub-page of the Available Exhibitions page, which you should read first.

 Baseline Mark I Exhibition Specifications and Supplemental Educational Materials

 - a model of the Solar System at one ten-billionth actual size, comprised of 13 stanchions spanning a reasonably linear 2,000 ft (600 meter) walking path; note that Voyage is only available at the 1 to 10-billion scale due to the embraced pedagogy for the visitorship experience – this scale cannot be modified to suit a specific site

 - the diameters of the Sun, planets, and moons, and the distances between them, are all represented on the same 1 to 10-billion scale

 - 13 anodized aluminum stanchions for: the Sun; 8 planets; Pluto; comets/asteroids; and two entry stanchions on opposite sides of the exhibition

 - 8 planets, the dwarf planet Pluto, and 15 moons laser-sculpted in 3 dimensions inside solid crystal block, with true oblateness, spin axial tilt, and visible cloud features on Jupiter, Saturn, and Neptune (read about Voyage’s accuracy).
 The Mark I exhibition includes the following moons: Earth’s Moon; Jupiter’s Io, Europa, Ganymede, and Callisto; Saturn’s Tethys, Dione, Rhea, and Titan; Uranus’ Ariel, Umbriel, Titania, and Oberon; Neptune’s Triton; and Pluto’s Charon.

 - full color, high resolution porcelain enamel storyboards that provide imagery and compelling content, and include i) a Custom Site Map providing visitor location within the model Solar System relative to local way-finding landmarks, ii) the average number of steps to the adjacent stanchions (assuming the walking path is not curved), and iii) acknowledgment of local partners on the two entry stanchions.
 The design elements for the Voyage Mark I storyboards are provided in the graphic at right.

-- a color master print file for a tour brochure customized to the site, promoting self-guided, inquiry-based exploration of the Solar System.
+- a color master print file for a tour brochure – the Outdoor Exploration Guide – customized to the site, promoting self-guided, inquiry-based exploration of the Solar System.
 The Guide includes a description of the community, a Custom Site Map, and acknowledgment of local partners (see the customized Outdoor Exploration Guide for Voyage in Kansas City).

 - a grade K-12 curriculum package, with lessons supporting pre-and post-visit activities, and relevant to curricular strands addressing Solar System content and exploration